kmarkus/lsdbus/README.md

 `fn` is run as a coroutine that is resumed every `period` microseconds (default 1ms) and must call `coroutine.yield()` between slices of work.
-Once `fn` returns or raises an error, the job cleans up its event source automatically.
-While running, the job is kept alive by the event source, so unlike with plain event sources it is *not* necessary to keep a reference to the job object (unless one wants to stop it early using its `stop` method).
+Once `fn` returns or raises an error, the job cleans up its event source automatically and becomes collectable like any other value.
+While running, the job is kept alive by the event source, so unlike with plain event sources it is *not* necessary to keep a reference to the job object.
+Do keep one, however, if the job must be stopped early via its `stop` method -- in particular for jobs that never return, since a dropped handle leaves no way to stop them.

 Errors raised by `fn` are passed to the optional `errh(err)` handler if provided, otherwise they propagate to the event loop where they are